 Migrating an On-premises Database to Azure

-• Microsoft’s Azure platform for databases can help to reduce costs and support a higher-functioning IT infrastructure.
+- Microsoftโs Azure platform for databases can help to reduce costs and support a higher-functioning IT infrastructure.

-• Migrating to the cloud could help you to strengthen cyber security and increase productivity.
+- Migrating to the cloud could help you to strengthen cyber security and increase productivity.

 Pre-requisite for Migrating an on-premises database to Azure.

-2. Select the right Azure Service Model: The overall pricing, service tier, storage and performance of the Azure relies upon the service model we choose, so choosing the correct one in the first instance will save you time further down the line.
+- Select the right Azure Service Model: The overall pricing, service tier, storage and performance of the Azure relies upon the service model we choose, so choosing the correct one in the first instance will save you time further down the line.

-3. Identify your required disaster recovery level: Azure offers various levels of disaster recovery protection, including high availability and geo-replication across global data centres.
-What level of disaster recovery we select should be based on your organisation’s recovery point objective (RPO) and recovery time objective (RTO).
+The database will need deploying as either an individual Azure SQL database, within an Elastic Pool, and Azure SQL Managed Instance, or within an Azure Virtual Machine. - Identify your required disaster recovery level: Azure offers various levels of disaster recovery protection, including high availability and geo-replication across global data centres.
+What level of disaster recovery we select should be based on your organisationโs recovery point objective (RPO) and recovery time objective (RTO).

-Migration errors – if any of these are reported, you will need to analyse and fix them ahead of the official migration.
+Migration errors โ if any of these are reported, you will need to analyse and fix them ahead of the official migration.

-How long it takes to migrate schema and the database – if the downtime is too long, you may want to consider an online migration.
+How long it takes to migrate schema and the database โ if the downtime is too long, you may want to consider an online migration.

 Any external application or user connection issues (VPN, firewalls etc.)

-Data readability – can data be read and written to the Azure database as expected via the application and direct SQL connections or roles.
+Data readability โ can data be read and written to the Azure database as expected via the application and direct SQL connections or roles.

-Performance level – do a test run of some of the actions that you may take on the database i.e., running a report and record the time it takes to assess if the performance level is acceptable.
+Performance level โ do a test run of some of the actions that you may take on the database i.e., running a report and record the time it takes to assess if the performance level is acceptable. - Migrate your Databases: Once youโve worked your way through each of the steps above, you are ready to successfully migrate your database to Azure.

 How can you validate whether your database is compatible with Azure SQL Database?